OunTravela’s ethical charter

 - Limit the use of plastic bags.

-- Other solutions exist such as filters or disinfectant tablets… But the simplest solution is still to boil your water!
+- Other solutions exist, such as filters or disinfectant tablets… But the simplest solution is still to boil your water!

-- Do not approach or feed wildlife.
+- Do not approach or feed wild animals.

 - Don’t hide your garbage in bushes or groundhog burrows.